comet-dot-photos/comet-dot-photos/README.md

 dictionaries, with one dictionary for each image in the data set containing information related to that image.
 The image metadata is computed in a preprocessing step and includes information from three sources.
-Data extracted from the original OSIRIS NAC .IMG file headers and filenames include the image resolution, the time the image was taken, and the name of the image.
+Data extracted from the original NAC, WAC, and NavCam .IMG file headers and filenames include the image resolution, the time the image was taken, and the name of the image.
 Metadata computed from the SPICE (Acton, 1996) kernels associated with the Rosetta mission (ESA, 2022) include the